People's Socialist Party (Nepal, 2024)

 The People's Socialist Party (abbr.
-PSP; जनता समाजवादी पार्टी), also known as Janata Samajbadi Party is the seventh-largest political party in Nepal.
+PSP; जनता समाजवादी पार्टी), also known as Janata Samajbadi Party, is the seventh-largest political party in Nepal.
 The party was formed after split in the People's Socialist Party, Nepal led by party federal council chairman Ashok Rai, supported by majority federal MPs from the PSP-N.

-The current Chairperson of Federal Council, the supreme body of the People's Socialist Party is Rajendra Prasad Shrestha.

-With 7 out of 275 seats in the lower house House of Representative, the party is the sixth largest political party in the Federal Parliament.
+The party has forged alliance with Resham Lal Chaudhary formed Nagrik Unmukti Party, Nepal and Rajendra Mahato led Rastriya Mukti Party Nepal to contest election on common election symbol "janto".
+With 7 out of 275 seats in the lower house House of Representative, the party remained as the sixth largest political party in the Federal Parliament.

 Ideology

-People's Socialist Party's guiding principle is Federal Socialism which was proposed by Federal Council Chairperson Shrestha.The party advocates for identity based federalism and a more inclusive parliament.
+People's Socialist Party's guiding principle is Federal Socialism.The party advocates for identity based federalism and a more inclusive parliament.
 They also support a more decentralized government structure which guarantees more power to provincial and local governments.
 The party intends to implement the agreements of various movements.